 Yes, DRO describes, preserves and stores datasets and data collections which are harvested to Research Data Australia (RDA).

-More FAQ's relating to research data.
+View FAQ's specific to managing research data.